Brick Court Chambers

 Joanna qualified as a solicitor in Australia.
 Prior to coming to the bar, Joanna was a research assistant in commercial and common law at the Law Commission of England and Wales, examining issues raised by crypto-tokens and other crypto-assets, and taught Public Law at the London School of Economics.

-Prior to this, Joanna worked for several years in human rights litigation focussing on online speech and digital privacy.
-She had conduct of cases before a range of international courts and tribunals and was subsequently appointed to assist the UN Special Rapporteur on counter-terrorism and human rights in respect of surveillance technologies.
+Joanna also worked for several years in human rights litigation focussed on online speech and digital privacy.
+She had conduct of cases before a range of international courts and tribunals and was appointed to assist the UN Special Rapporteur on counter-terrorism and human rights in respect of surveillance technologies.

 Joanna holds an LLM (First Class) from the University of Cambridge, where she was awarded the W.M.
 Tapp Studentship in Law.
 At the University of Sydney, she received First Class Honours in Law (ranking fourth in her graduating cohort) and the University Medal and First Class Honours in History (ranking first overall).